kayaei/pands-project/README.md

 The dataset consists of 50 samples from each of three species of Iris ([Setosa](https://github.com/kayaei/pands-project/blob/master/iris_setosa.jpg), [Versicolor](https://github.com/kayaei/pands-project/blob/master/iris_versicolor.jpg) and [Virginica](https://github.com/kayaei/pands-project/blob/master/iris_virginica.jpg)).

-Four features were measured from each sample: the length and the width of the [Sepals and Petals](https://github.com/kayaei/pands-project/blob/master/iris_petal-sepal.jpg), in centimeters.
+Four features were measured from each sample: the length and the width of the [Sepals and Petals](https://github.com/kayaei/pands-project/blob/master/iris_petal-sepal.jpg), in centimetres.
 The fifth column is the species names of the flower observed.
 Based on the combination of these four features, Fisher developed a linear discriminant model to distinguish the species from each other, and based on Fisher's linear discriminant model, this data set became a typical test case for many statistical classification techniques in machine learning.
 For more information on this dataset, refer to [Wikipedia](https://en.wikipedia.org/wiki/Iris_flower_data_set).

 Iris Flower Species;